Decorative neutral curve divider

 Decision Process encompasses all steps from initial evaluation to signed contract, including who's involved at each stage, required approvals, evaluation timelines, and potential roadblocks.
 Understanding the process prevents surprises and allows accurate forecasting.

-Ask prospects to walk you through their buying process: "When you last purchased similar software, what steps did you go through?"
+Ask prospects to walk you through their buying process: "When you last purchased similar software.
+What steps did you go through?"
 Map out the complete journey: technical evaluation, security review, legal approval, procurement negotiation, executive sign-off.

 Identify all stakeholders and their roles.
 Who evaluates technical fit?
 Who reviews security?
 Who negotiates contracts?
 Who gives final approval?
 Each stakeholder has different concerns and potential veto power.